normanfellows/dukeries-thinkbelt/README.md

 # dukeries-thinkbelt

+This repository forms part of an evolving research catalogue investigating progressing architecture and the commons condition.
+It serves as a working archive, publication platform, and supporting framework for the author's broader thesis project.

 ## Dukeries Thinkbelt

 An ongoing investigation into distributed educational infrastructure, post-industrial territory, and anticipatory design in West Nottinghamshire.